senadkurtisi/Q-learning-block-world/README.md

 ### Policy
 For deciding which actions the agent should perform, **ε-greedy** policy was used, with ε being set to **0.2**.
 That means that in 20% of the time our agent performs an action randomly, and in 80% of the time it chooses an optimal action in the current state: **s** based on the Q(s,a) pairs.

 Below we can see what are the optimal actions and according V-values for each state.
-These results were obtained by using adaptive learning rate (which is explained a bit alter).
+These results were obtained by using adaptive learning rate (which is explained a bit later).

 <img src="imgs/q_learning_epsilon_02.png"/>